TalosSources/carte_interactive_UP/notes/roadmap.md

 * cookies??? is local-storage actually cookies? if yes, I guess we remove them

 # Bugs / Problems
+* website appears only after refresh
+* what to do when places are very close on the map (e.g. satellite/unipoly)
 * Ev: Carte trop horizontale, peut-être réfléchir à un autre layout?
 Ou la rendre fixe et faire que les cartes soient scrollable?

 ~~* modularize map, so that updates apply to index.html and place.html~~